PW Data Systems v2.3x © 2005 -

 • [CO|6] — Institutional Direction Reversal: A consequence in which an actor who has been operating within the contaminated chain reaches an irreconcilable contradiction between the received narrative and the evidential reality, reverses their institutional trajectory, and takes a documented step toward correction — but the reversal does not propagate.
 The acknowledgement is contained within the actor's own record or conduct.
 The broader chain continues unaffected.
 Distinguished from CO|3 in that the correction mechanism was reached and partially activated, not exhausted or captured.

-When reading a CHIP/ID like [process|2|C], the logic is:
+When reading a CHIP/ID like [process|2|C], first identify its position in the jump stack, then read the chip:

 • Number (2): The target is a Recursive Validation node (an institution citing a prior error as proof).